 Comparing DBOS and Temporal

 DBOS and Temporal both provide durable workflows.
-The main difference is that DBOS is a lightweight Postgres-backed library, while Temporal is an external orchestration service.
+The main difference is that Temporal implements durable workflows in a heavyweight orchestration service, whereas DBOS implements them in a Postgres-backed library.
 In our opinion, the DBOS architecture is simpler to adopt and operate.

 To learn how to migrate an application from Temporal to DBOS, see the migration guide.